bitpay/insight-api/README.md

  * transaction spent information
  * scriptPubKey for unspent transactions

-Cache data is only filled on request, i.e., only after accessing the required data for the first time, the information is cached, there is not pre-caching procedure.

-To ignore cache, use INSIGHT_IGNORE_CACHE;
+Cache data is only populated on request, i.e., only after accessing the required data for the first time, the information is cached, there is not pre-caching procedure.
+To ignore cache by default, use INSIGHT_IGNORE_CACHE.
+Also, address related calls support `?noCache=1` to ignore the cache in a particular API request.

 ## Prerequisites